 Particulars Market Maker QIBs (1) Non - Institutional Retail Individual

 Reservation Investors/Bidders Investors/Bidders

-Portion
+Portion 1.11 4 1 1 1 4 d (d D'1

-bilateral development institutions, societies, that the Bid amount

-financial institutions, family offices, trusts, does not exceed
+bilateral development financial institutions, institutions, societies, family offices, trusts, that the Bid amount does not exceed

 mutual funds FPIs who are ₹2.00 Lakhs in value

-registered with SEBI, individuals, corporate
+registered with SEBI, individuals, corporate (2.00 Lakiis iii value

 FPIs other than bodies and family offices

 individuals, corporate

 bodies and family

 offices, VCFs, AIFs,

-FVCIs, registered with SEBI, state industrial
+FVCIs, registered with

+SEBI, state industrial

 development

 corporation, insurance

 company registered

 with IRDAI, provident

 fund with minimum

 corpus of ₹2500 lakhs,

-pension fund with

-minimum corpus of
+pension fund with minimum corpus of

 ₹2500 lakhs, National

 Investment Fund set up

 by the Government of

 India, insurance funds

 set up and managed by

 army, navy or air force

 of the Union of India,

 insurance funds set up

 and managed by the

 Department of Posts,

-India and Systemically
+India and Systemically Important NBFCs, in

-Important NBFCs, in accordance with
+accordance with

 applicable laws

 including FEMA

 Rules.

-Terms of Payment In case of all other t shall be blocked by the SCS SBs in the bank account
+Terms of Payment In case of all other Bidders: Full Bid Amount shall be blocked by the SCSBs in the bank account

-, v v vy vi vestors) or by the Sponsor
+vestors) or by the Sponsor

-rm at the time of submission -
+Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.

-, 1

-In case of Anchor Investors: Full Bid Amou int shall be payable by the A Anchor Investors at the
+In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the

-time of submission of their Bids (6) -
+time of submission of their Bids (6)

-- (1) Our Company in consultation with the Book Running Lead Manager, may allocate up to 60% of the QIB Portion to Anchor Investors at the Anchor Investor Issue Price, on a discretionary basis, subject to there being (i) a maximum of two Anchor Investors, where allocation in the Anchor Investor Portion is up to ₹200.00 Lakhs, (ii) minimum of two and maximum of fifteen Anchor Investors, where the allocation under the Anchor Investor Portion is more than ₹200.00 Lakhs but up to ₹2,500.00 Lakhs under the Anchor Investor Portion, subject to a minimum Allotment of ₹100.00 Lakhs per Anchor Investor, and (iii) in case of allocation above ₹2,500.00 Lakhs under the Anchor Investors for allocation up to ₹2,500.00 Lakhs, and an additional ten Anchor Investors for every additional ₹2,500.00 Lakhs or part thereof will be permitted, subject to minimum allotment of ₹100.00 Lakhs per Anchor Investor Nestor.
+- (1) Our Company in consultation with the Book Running Lead Manager, may allocate up to 60% of the QIB Portion to Anchor Investors at the Anchor Investor Issue Price, on a discretionary basis, subject to there being (i) a maximum of two Anchor Investors, where allocation in the Anchor Investor Portion is up to ₹200.00 Lakhs, (ii) minimum of two and maximum of fifteen Anchor Investors, where the allocation under the Anchor Investor Portion is more than ₹200.00 Lakhs but up to ₹2,500.00 Lakhs under the Anchor Investor Portion, subject to a minimum Allotment of ₹100.00 Lakhs per Anchor Investor, and (iii) in case of allocation above ₹2,500.00 Lakhs under the Anchor Investor Portion, a minimum of five such investors and a maximum of fifteen Anchor Investors for allocation up to ₹2,500.00 Lakhs, and an additional ten Anchor Investors for every additional ₹2,500.00 Lakhs or part thereof will be permitted, subject to minimum allotment of ₹100.00 Lakhs per Anchor Investor.
 An Anchor Investor will make a minimum Bid of such number of Equity Shares, that the Bid Amount is at least ₹200.00 Lakhs.
 One-third of the Anchor Investor Portion will be reserved for domestic Mutual Funds, subject to valid Bids being received at or above the price at which allocation is made to Anchor Investors. - (2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations, this is an Issue for at least 25% of the post Issue paid-up Equity share capital of the Company.
 This Issue is being made through Book Building Process, wherein allocation to the public shall be as per Regulation 253 of the SEBI ICDR Regulations.